-See Figure 6-1.
-The power feed, up/down, keyswitch and autoclutch breakers are externally mounted at the side of the remote junction box.
+The power feed and up/down breakers are externally mounted at the front of the control box.
+An external breaker is provided on the rear of the control box for the engage sensor circuit on sawmills equipped with diesel engines or autoclutch.
 The blade guide, accessory, ignition, start and board return breakers are located inside the control box.
 Remove the circuit breaker panel from the control box to access the internal breakers.